basp-group/uSARA/config/README.md

 # Configuration (parameter) file

 The algorithms implemented in this repository are launched through the function ``run_imager()``.
-This function accepts a ``.json`` file where all the parameters required by different algorithms for imaging can be defined in this configuration file.
+This function accepts a ``.json`` file where all the parameters required by different algorithms for imaging are defined.
 A sample configuration file ``usara_sim.json`` is given in the folder ``$uSARA/config``.
 In this document, we'll provide explanations for all the fields in this file.

 The configuration file is composed by three parts, i.e. Main, General and Denoiser.